Mary Lou Fulton College for Teaching and Learning Innovation policies

-ASU’s Mary Lou Fulton Teachers College creates knowledge, mobilizes people and takes action to improve education.
-Faculty create knowledge by drawing from a wide range of academic disciplines to gain insight into important questions about the quality of teaching and learning and the performance of education systems.
+ASU’s Mary Lou Fulton College for Teaching and Learning Innovation creates knowledge, mobilizes people and takes action to improve education.
+Faculty create knowledge by drawing from a wide variety of academic disciplines to gain insight into important questions about the quality of teaching and learning, and the performance of education systems.
 The college mobilizes people through bachelor's, master's and doctoral degree programs; through nondegree professional development programs; and through socially embedded, multilateral community engagement.
-Mary Lou Fulton Teachers College takes action by bringing people and ideas together to increase the innovation capabilities of individual educators, schools and organizations, districts and communities.
+MLFC takes action by bringing people and ideas together to increase the innovation capabilities of individual educators, schools and organizations, districts and communities.

-Mary Lou Fulton Teachers College embraces a core value of principled innovation by holding itself accountable to three imperatives:
+MLFC embraces a core value of Principled Innovation® by holding itself accountable to three imperatives:

 Economic imperative: To prepare learners for the next economy.